 Most states have similar language in their probate codes.
 As you can see, these trusts are very powerful indeed.

 California is one of the most creditor-friendly states around.
-However, even in that state, a SPA Trust was upheld in Wilmington Capital LLC vs. The Big Whale Trust.
-In May of 2012, the Los Angeles County Superior Court dismissed a case against The Big Whale Trust — a SPA Trust.
+However, even in that state, a Special Power of Appointment Trust was upheld in Wilmington Capital LLC vs. The Big Whale Trust.
+In May of 2012, the Los Angeles County Superior Court dismissed a case against The Big Whale Trust — a Special Power of Appointment Trust.

-There are many cases nationwide that support the usage of a SPA Trust and the inability of a creditor to gain access to the assets.
+There are many cases nationwide that support the usage of a Special Power of Appointment Trust and the inability of a creditor to gain access to the assets.

 THE PERSON WITH THE POWER

 In our SPA Trusts, we like to use both a Trustee and a Protector.
 The Protector is the one with the power — the power to appoint you or anyone else in an approved class as a future beneficiary.
 That person with the power can appoint you as a beneficiary at any time that you want.
 It can be one day, one year, ten years, twenty years; it does not matter.
 They have the power to place the assets back in your hands.

 THE USAGE OF A SPA TRUST